How to look for records of... Royal Navy operations and correspondence 1660-1914

 If you know the years of service of a ship, you should be able to find out where in the world it was in service by searching the series below.

 |Board room journals||1842-1880||ADM 13/105-179|

 8.1 Construction and repair

 Browse ADM 180 in our catalogue for descriptions of progress and dimension books, containing date, cost and nature of building, repair and refitting work undertaken on HM ships 1620-1912.

-Use the advanced search in our catalogue to search for ships’ books, outlining the history of a ship’s maintenance, by ship’s name in:
+Click on the following series references to search for ships’ books, outlining the history of a ship’s maintenance, by ship’s name in:

 8.2 Ships’ armaments

 Browse WO 55 for details of ships’ armaments in the Ordnance Board miscellanea, arranged in our catalogue by year only.

 Browse ADM 95/23-82 for reports of ships’ sailing qualities, draught and other particulars 1743-1847.